 5. How to Deal with Currency Differences

 Make sure that you develop a fast conversion system for yourself so that you mentally determine the prices of goods when you want to buy anything and know the “normal” price for the essentials, that is.
 Ask the locals how much they expect you to pay.
 Do not spend the euro like dollars or the dollars like naira/rand/cfa!

-Challenges of Studying in some of the best cites
+6. Challenges of Studying in some of the best cities

 Being a student is a challenge because of busy schedules, difficult projects, and complex social situations.
-But international students experience even more challenges because being a student in a different country can be really hard.
+However international students experience even more challenges because being a student in a different country can be hard.

 Challenges faced by international students in Germany